FlavioSerra-afk/FoodBank-Manager/Docs/Diagnostics.md

 The Jobs page is read-only unless a user has the `fbm_manage_jobs` capability.
 Administrators can grant it via **Diagnostics → Permissions**.

+## Multisite notes

+`fbm_manage_jobs` is granted to network administrators on activation so job dashboards work across subsites.
+The retention cron is idempotent and safe to run on each site.
+Last and next run times for cron hooks appear in the System Report.

 Scan and test endpoints are rate limited per user and IP with a short window to mitigate abuse.
 Administrators are exempt from these limits.